stablekernel/aqueduct/doc/db/executing_queries.md

 To send commands to a database - whether to fetch, insert, delete or update objects - you will create, configure and execute instances of `Query`.
 A `Query` allows you to create database operations in Dart code in the domain of your application, as opposed to writing SQL. `Query`s are executed against a `ModelContext`.
 By default, every `Query` uses `ModelContext.defaultContext`, but this can be changed during the instantiation of a `Query`.

 (Note that raw SQL may be sent to a database in an Aqueduct application using instances of `PersistentStore` directly.
-Queries are meant for data operations, not database management.)
+Queries are meant for typical data operations.
+Tasks such as schema management, or queries that require special optimization are the typical reasons to write SQL directly using `execute` or `query` on the `PersistentStore`).

 Instances of `Query` are generic.
 The type parameter indicates the entity you are fetching, inserting, deleting or updating.
 The type parameter must be a subclass of `Model` for which a fully formed `ModelEntity` exists.
 When a `Query` is created, it sets its `entity` property to `ModelEntity` that represents its type parameter: